JuliaDynamics/TimeseriesSurrogates.jl/docs/src/collections/nonstationary_surrogates.md

 ## Truncated FT surrogates with trend removal/addition

+One solution is to combine truncated Fourier surrogates with detrending/retrending.
 For time series with strong trends, Lucio et al. (2012)[^Lucio2012] proposes variants of the truncated Fourier-based surrogates wherein the trend is removed prior to surrogate generation, and then added to the surrogate again after it has been generated.